-Samsung is expected to reveal three Galaxy S22 flagship models in February next year and now a former Samsung employee has released the design of the unreleased Galaxy S22 as well as S22 Plus smartphones.
+In February next year, Samsung is expected to reveal three Galaxy S22 flagship models.
+Now, a former Samsung employee has released the design of the unreleased Galaxy S22 and S22 Plus smartphones.

 According to PhoneArena, unlike the Galaxy S21 series, where all three models shared a similar camera island on the back, the Galaxy S22 and S22 Plus will not adopt the same drop-like camera design as the Galaxy S22 Ultra.

 There should not be any difference between the two regular models except the size itself.
-The screens of the Galaxy S22 and Galaxy S22 Plus could be slightly shorter and wider compared to the last generation.
+The Galaxy S22 and Galaxy S22 Plus screens could be slightly shorter and wider compared to the last generation.

 In terms of specifications, the upcoming series may feature a new 10MP telephoto sensor with 3x optical zoom capabilities as opposed to a high-resolution sensor with poor optical zoom.